lindo001/To_do_App/README.md

     This project was inspired by the need for a simple yet feature-rich todo list application.
     Special thanks to icons8 for providing icons used in this project.

+# License

+_Rabbit Notes for macOS is an Open Source project covered by the GNU General Public License version 2.

+Happy noting!